RossCampbellDev/home-lab-test-restoro/README.md

 # Downloading a dodgy executable
 ## Mission Statement
-I'm going to clone my win 10 Malware Analysis box, route it's web traffic through inetsim running in a remnux box, and start capturing it's web traffic.
+I'm going to clone my win 10 Malware Analysis box, route it's web traffic through inetsim running in a remnux box, and start capturing data.

 But first i'm going to go to search for a download from the nastiest looking website I come across.